capnproto/go-capnp/README.md

 An exception to this rule is currently in place for the `pogs` package, which is relatively new and may change over time.
 However, its functionality has been well-tested, and breaking changes are relatively unlikely.

-Note also we may merge breaking changes to the `master` branch without notice.
+Note also we may merge breaking changes to the `main` branch without notice.
 Users are encouraged to pin their dependencies to a major version, e.g. using the semver-aware features of `go get`.

 [gocompat]: https://golang.org/doc/go1compat
 ## License